 We are proposing an initial study of SE484 in the ATR-04 formulation in patients.
-It is contemplated to be a Phase 1b multi-center, randomized, double-blind, single-dose, placebo-controlled trial in patients with colorectal or head and neck cancer who are initiating EGFRi therapies.
-The primary endpoint is safety, and secondary endpoints will include efficacy and Quality of Life, or QoL We are planning to submit an IND by mid-2024.
-Subject to FDA clearance of our IND, we expect to commence our Phase 1b clinical trial in fourth quarter of 2024.
+It is contemplated to be a Phase 1/2 multi-center, randomized, double-blind, single-dose, placebo-controlled trial in patients with colorectal or head and neck cancer who are initiating EGFRi therapies.
+The primary endpoint is safety, and secondary endpoints will include efficacy and Quality of Life, or QoL.
+We received IND clearance for ATR-04 in August 2024 and we plan to dose the first pateint in the first half of 2025.